artem-zinnatullin/RxJava/docs/Transforming-Observables.md

 **ReactiveX documentation:** [http://reactivex.io/documentation/operators/flatmap.html](http://reactivex.io/documentation/operators/flatmap.html)

-Applies the given `io.reactivex.functions.Function` to the item emitted by a `Maybe`, where that function returns a `io.reactivex.SingleSource`, and returns a `Maybe` that either emits the item emitted by this `SingleSource` or completes if the source `Maybe` just completes.
+Applies the given `io.reactivex.rxjava3.functions.Function` to the item emitted by a `Maybe`, where that function returns a `io.reactivex.rxjava3.SingleSource`, and returns a `Maybe` that either emits the item emitted by this `SingleSource` or completes if the source `Maybe` just completes.

 ### flatMapSingleElement example